-The evidentiary standard used at Sarah Lawrence College to determine whether or not a Respondent, including any student, staff member, or faculty member, is responsible for violating the Policy on Sexual Violence.
+Preponderance of the evidence is the evidentiary standard used at Sarah Lawrence College to determine whether or not a Respondent, including any student, staff member, or faculty member, is responsible for violating the Policy on Sexual Violence.
 This standard requires that the preponderance of the evidence-the totality of the credible evidence, considered impartially-must establish that it is more likely than not that the Policy was violated.